jmathur25/OSM_buildingdetector/README.md

 First, I needed a "rectanglify" function that turns a collection of points into a minimum bounding rectangle.
 This is an interesting geometric challenge, and I solved it in _detectors/algorithms/Polygonify.py_ using a technique called Convex Hull. <br>

 Second, a lot of time the Mask-RCNN would detect a big mask and a smaller mask inside that big mask.
 I went with the assumption that the smaller mask was more likely to be accurate, so I wrote a function called _small_merge_ to do this quickly (another image computation challenge).
 I tried to combine all of this into a reusable, versatile class structure in _Mask_RCNN_Detect.py_.
 This class can be used to detect a single image (independent of the Flask server), or embedded deep into the Flask server.
+You can explore this class with _demo_detect.ipynb_ and _use_mrccn_class.ipynb_.

 In addition to the core algorithm, there was a lot of software engineering kind of work to turn this into a full-fledges web-app. <br>